ai-abhishekdey/AI-Engineering/01_FastAPI/docs/Chapter-04.md

 >
 > The method is the **verb** of the request.

 ## 2. URL

-The **URL (Uniform Resource Locator)** tells the client **where** to send the request.
+The **URL (Uniform Resource Locator)** tells the client **where to send the request**.

-Think of a URL as the complete address needed to reach a specific resource on a server.
+Think of a URL as the complete address used to reach a specific resource or functionality on a server.

 Example: